 Tiger's Fury, while

-Frantic Frenzy instead converts it to an AoE burst tool, allowing you to choose depending on the encounter profile.
+Frantic Frenzy converts it to an AoE burst tool.

-This results in Feral mostly retaining a similar button count to live,
+While this initially resulted in Feral mostly retaining a similar button

 Druid of the Claw